2010–11 NFL playoffs: NFC: Green Bay Packers 48, Atlanta Falcons 21

 This was the third postseason meeting between the Packers and Falcons, with both teams having split the two prior meetings.
-The most recent before this game ended 27–7 in favor of Atlanta in the 2002 NFC Wild Card playoffs in Green Bay's first ever playoff loss at Lambeau Field.
+The most recent before this game ended 27–7 in favor of Atlanta in the 2002 NFC Wild Card playoffs in Green Bay's first-ever playoff loss at Lambeau Field.

 Sunday, January 16, 2011

 NFC: Chicago Bears 35, Seattle Seahawks 24

-Chicago dominated the game from start to finish, outgaining Seattle in total yards 437 to 276 and scoring 28 unanswered points over the first three quarters.
+Chicago dominated the game from start to finish, outgaining Seattle in total yards 437 to 276, and scoring 28 unanswered points over the first three quarters.

 After forcing Seattle to a three-and-out on the opening drive, Chicago scored on their third play of the game when tight end Greg Olsen ran past safety Lawyer Milloy, caught a pass from Jay Cutler, and took it 58 yards to the end zone.
 Later in the quarter, Bears receiver Devin Hester returned a punt 26 yards to midfield.
 Following a 33-yard reception by Olsen and a fourth down conversion run by Cutler, Chester Taylor scored on a 1-yard touchdown run.
-After forcing a punt, Chicago got the ball back on their own 37-yard line early in the second quarter.
-Cutler started the drive with a 22-yard completion to Olsen, and later finished it with a 6-yard touchdown run to give the Bears a 21–0 lead.
+After forcing a punt, Chicago got the ball back on their 37-yard line early in the second quarter.
+Cutler started the drive with a 22-yard completion to Olsen and later finished it with a 6-yard touchdown run to give the Bears a 21–0 lead.

 In the second half, Chicago increased their lead to 28–0 with Cutler's second touchdown run at the end of a 14-play, 70-yard drive.
 After being completely dominated up to this point, Seattle managed to mount a comeback.
 First, Leon Washington's 62-yard kickoff return set up a 30-yard field goal by Olindo Mare.
 Then Seahawks linebacker Aaron Curry intercepted a pass from Bears running back Matt Forte and returned it 23 yards to the Bears 33-yard line.
 Aided by a defensive holding penalty on Tim Jennings that nullified his interception, Seattle cut the score to 28–10 with Matt Hasselbeck's 2-yard touchdown pass to Mike Williams.